JuliaLang/julia/doc/src/manual/modules.md

 To mark a name as public without exporting it into the namespace of folks who call `using NiceStuff`, one can use `public` instead of `export`.
 This marks the public name(s) as part of the public API, but does not have any namespace implications.
-The `public` keyword is only availiable in Julia 1.11 and above.
+The `public` keyword is only available in Julia 1.11 and above.
 To maintain compatibility with Julia 1.10 and below, use the `@compat` macro from the [Compat](https://github.com/JuliaLang/Compat.jl) package.